-By feeding a specially designed puppy food, owners can have complete confidence they’re addressing all their puppy’s nutritional needs.
+By feeding specially designed puppy food, owners can have complete confidence they’re addressing all their puppy’s nutritional needs.

 Large-breed puppy foods are designed for gradual, healthy growth and are often lower in calcium and phosphorus than other puppy foods to help avoid skeletal problems developing in them.
 Some large-breed puppy foods may contain special ingredients to help control appetite, which can help reduce the risk of developmental skeletal problems occurring due to accelerated growth.
-Large breed puppies might be self-restricting but their food intake and weight needs to be monitored.
+Large breed puppies might be self-restricting but their food intake and weight need to be monitored.

 • Puppies need to be fed little and often, taking small portions from their daily food ration, which has been weighed out.
 This can be given at regular intervals throughout the day.

 • Any uneaten wet food should be taken and thrown away after about half an hour.
-The dish should be washed before used at another mealtime.
+The dish should be washed before being used at another mealtime.

 • Dry food can be left in the dish for longer but remember the food will become less palatable the longer it is left out.

 There is no need to supplement a complete and balanced commercial puppy diet.
-The term ‘Complete’ which you will see on the pet food packet is a legal definition and it means that the product must by law, contain all the nutrients a pet needs for healthy bodily function.
+The term ‘Complete’, which you will see on the pet food packet, is a legal definition.
+This means that the product must, by law, contain all the nutrients a pet needs for healthy bodily function.

 There are many different types of puppy foods on the market.
-The most important factor in choosing a diet is that the product is clearly labelled as 'complete' for 'puppy' or 'growth' stage of life.
+The most important factor in choosing a diet is that the product is clearly labelled as 'complete' for the 'puppy' or 'growth' stage of life.

 Once puppies have reached 90% of their expected adult weight, they should switch from a growth diet to one that’s suitable for maintenance (an adult diet).
 Whilst most breeds mature around 12 months, small breeds may finish growing by nine to 12 months and for large/giant breeds it may take up to 2 years.

 Avoid any sudden change of diet.
-A change from one food to another should be done gradually (over 7-10 days) with the new food increased day by day until that is the only food fed.
+A change from one food to another should be done gradually (over 7-10 days), with the new food increased day by day until that is the only food fed.
 The same goes for a switch from one brand to another – any sudden change may upset the dog’s digestive system.

 It’s a good idea to weigh out the food at the start of the day.
-This can then be apportioned throughout the day dependent on your routine and the feeding recommendations.
+This can then be apportioned throughout the day, dependent on your routine and the feeding recommendations.

 Healthy treats should only be given occasionally to avoid excess calories.
 When treats are given regularly for training reasons, they should form no more than 10% of the total energy intake (meaning 90% energy from complete food and up to 10% from treats).